scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 1 is characterized by energetic, bouncy entrances followed by a clean, structured cascade, creating a dynamic yet organized feel.
+The animation for Template 1 builds the layout in a methodical and clean sequence, using coordinated slide animations to create a professional and structured flow.
+The sequence directs attention from the main title to the list items in a cascading manner.

-1.  **Title Container Entrance:** The sequence begins with the main title container animating into the top-left corner.
-It slides in diagonally from off-screen (top-left) with a noticeable and playful bounce or overshoot effect.
-The motion is fast and springy, quickly settling into its final position to establish the primary context.
+1.  **Title Entrance:** The sequence begins with the main title container, a large rounded rectangle, animating into the top-left corner.
+It slides in diagonally from the top-left edge with a smooth ease-out curve, starting fast and decelerating gently as it settles into its final position.

-2.  **List Connector & Item Reveal:** Immediately after the title settles, the list section animates in.
+2.  **List Scaffolding:** Immediately after the title lands, the foundation for the list is set.
+A small horizontal line, which is the base of the first item's icon structure, slides in quickly from the right.
+This motion is swift and establishes the starting point for the list items.

+3.  **First List Item Reveal:** The first list item appears using a coordinated, dual-axis animation:
+    *   The square icon placeholder slides vertically **upward** from the horizontal line established in the previous step.
+    *   Simultaneously, the corresponding rectangular text placeholder slides horizontally **in from the right**.
+    *   Both elements move with a synchronized, smooth ease-out motion and arrive at their final positions at the same time.

+4.  **Sequential Cascade (Remaining Items):** The rest of the list items animate in sequentially with a noticeable, even stagger between each, creating a waterfall effect.
+The animation for each subsequent item is a two-part process:
-    *   A thin, vertical line element, acting as a timeline or connector for the list items, animates by "drawing" itself downwards from the position of the first icon.
+    *   First, a vertical connector line is "drawn" downwards from the bottom of the previous icon placeholder.
-    *   Following the line, the list items appear sequentially from top to bottom.
-Each item (composed of an icon placeholder and a text container) slides in horizontally from the left.
-    *   The slide-in motion for the list items is crisp and uses a smooth ease-out curve, without the bounce seen in the title animation.
-    *   There is a consistent, short stagger between the appearance of each list item, creating a rhythmic and easy-to-follow cascading effect that directs the viewer's attention down the list.
-The overall pacing is quick and efficient.
+    *   As the line completes, the next item's icon placeholder slides **up** into place, and its text placeholder slides **in from the right**, mirroring the animation of the first list item.
+This pattern repeats until all items are on screen.

+5.  **Overall Pacing and Feel:** The animation hierarchy is clear, establishing the title before methodically building the list.
+The staggered timing is consistent, giving the reveal a rhythmic and organized pace.
+The motion is crisp and precise, relying entirely on slide mechanics without any fades, scales, or bounce effects.

 ---